DuncanUszkay1/groceries-dunk/README.md

 - Run system tests
 - Run Rails generators and other commands that generate files which must be committed

-If you don't need either of those uses, I recommend just using docker compose.
+**If you don't need either of those uses, I recommend using docker compose.**

 Warning: These instructions were only tested on a single OSX machine, mileage may vary.

 1. Install Postgres and run it on your machine

-1. Install chrome on your machine
+1. Install Chrome on your machine

 1. Install dependencies with `bundle install`